-When it comes to outsourcing their operations, manufacturing companies have several options.
-Each opportunity is different and has its own set of advantages.
 Whether it's automotive, medical device, electronics production or another industry, Mexico is one of the most popular locations for both offshoring and nearshoring businesses.
-Let's take a look at the two practices and how they're beneficial for manufacturers operating in Mexico:
+Let's take a look at the two practices and how they're beneficial for manufacturers operating in Mexico.

-Nearshoring refers to the practice of moving portions of a company to a nearby location, sometimes across national borders.
+Nearshoring refers to the practice of moving portions of a company's operation to a nearby location, sometimes across national borders.
 This destination often shares a border with the manufacturer's own region or country.
 The process of nearshoring is not without its benefits, but Rita Gunther McGrath, associate professor at Columbia Business School, believes the U.S. will recover as a manufacturing hub - especially as it becomes less cost efficient to manufacture in China.
-While the country was once the premier place for businesses to relocate to, increasing inflation and wage expectations altered that standing.
+While the country was once the premier place for businesses to relocate, increasing inflation and wage expectations altered that standing.
 Nearshoring to closer locations, like Mexico, is more attractive and advantageous to manufacturers, specifically those in the United States.
-Here are some of the benefits according to IT Today:
+IT Today lists some of the benefits as:

 - Night shifts could be eliminated: It's easier for outsourced employees to experience burnout if their primary hours are at night.
 Getting rid of this shift will improve quality and worker retention, as people will be less likely to search for other jobs with better schedules.

-- In-person meetings: The proximity of the original company and the nearshoring location allows company staff and outsourced developers to meet and work together face to face.
+- In-person meetings: The proximity of the original company and the nearshore location allows company staff and outsourced developers to meet and work together face to face.

 - Intellectual property protection: As manufacturers continue to develop innovative ideas and products, they need a home where those concepts are sheltered from outside influence, claim of ownership or duplication.
 Intellectual capital is less likely to be stolen in nearshoring locations.